Come learn about NOAA at our interactive exhibit

 NOAA follows the federal government’s operating status.
 To find out if the federal government is open or closed due to snow or other severe weather, visit the U.S. Office of Personnel Management website.

 Gateway to NOAA is not regularly staffed and easily lends itself to self-guided tours.
-However, if you are interested in requesting a tour or special programming, email us at GatewayToNOAA@noaa.gov.
+If you have any questions, please email us at GatewayToNOAA@noaa.gov.